Proposal unveiled for Rio Grande lot

 Higgins led the presentation at the Monday workshop meeting, with occasional input from Orlando.

 The township hopes the state will donate the land for the park, possibly in exchange for township land nearby.
-The property is in a high-profile location poorly suited for storage and parking heavy equipment, according to Mayor Tim Donohue.
+The property is in a high-profile location poorly suited for storage and parking heavy equipment, Mayor Tim Donohue said.

 “They have a DOT yard a half a mile away,” Donohue said.
 He said there is no excuse for the property remaining in its current condition.